kolinger/rd-usb/README.md

 ### Binaries (Win x64 only)
 - Download from [releases](https://github.com/kolinger/rd-usb/releases)
-    - **rd-usb.exe** is CLI web server application.
+    - **rd-usb-x.exe** is CLI web server application.
 GUI is provided by web browser.
     Run executable and web server will be shortly spawned on address http://127.0.0.1:5000.
-    - **rd-usb-install.exe** is installer of standalone GUI application.
+    - **rd-usb-install-x.exe** is installer of standalone GUI application.
 Works without web browser.
     Embedded browser is used instead.
 External web browser still can be used with address (see above).
 - Application will be probably blocked by Microsoft SmartScreen.
 For unblock click `More info` and `Run anyway`.
 I don't have certificate for signing and application does not have any